 While keeping accounts open as long as possible is often a good strategy as far as your credit scores are concerned, there are times when closing them make sense, and this is one of them.
 As long as you haven’t defaulted on payments on your secured card, you should be able to close your account and have your deposit returned.

 Remember, with all these options, it takes good credit to qualify for the lowest interest rates and best deals.
 So before you start shopping, review your credit.
 Get your free annual credit reports, and get an idea of how lenders view your information by checking your credit scores.
-You can get two free credit scores updated monthly on Credit.com.)
+You can get two free credit scores updated every 14 days on Credit.com.)

 More Money-Saving Reads: